Bolivian police search for ex-drug lord who fled clinic

 “We have to confirm the escape of this person who was serving a detention ordered by a court,” Fernando Rojas, deputy director of the Special Force to Fight Crime, told state news agency ABI.

-Roca Suarez became a top drug trafficker after taking over from his uncle Roberto Suarez, who was known as the “Cocaine King.”
+Roca Suarez became a top drug lord after taking over from his uncle Roberto Suarez, who was known as the “Cocaine King.”
 Both men were suppliers to the Medellin Cartel then led by Colombian drug lord Pablo Escobar.

 Most Read Nation & World Stories